wlevine/wlevine.github.io/_posts/2016-11-11-movie-scripts.markdown

 <img src="{{ root_url }}/source/images/roc_curve_comedy.png" />

 If we want to correctly predict 80% of comedies, we will have end up mispredicting about 40% of non-comedies.
 Why is this so bad?
-Computers aren't good at telling jokes.
+Computers just aren't good at jokes.

 These are the words most predictive of comedy:

 <img src="{{ root_url }}/source/images/wordcloud_comedy.png" />

 Not very funny, huh?
-I guess the jokes are hidden in the order of the words, which bag-of-words explicitly ignores, rather than in the words themselves.
+Maybe the jokes are hidden in the order of the words, which bag-of-words explicitly ignores, rather than in the words themselves.
 Also, perhaps the genre of comedy is broader than action.
 The words that identify a romantic comedy might be different than the words that identify a dark comedy.